 — ways that language designers can modify language specifications in the future to help programmers mitigate the vulnerability.

-Descriptions of how vulnerabilities are manifested in particular programming languages are provided in separate Parts of this multi-part document.
-In each case, the behaviour of the language is assumed to be as specified by the standard cited in the respective Part.
+Descriptions of how vulnerabilities are manifested in particular programming languages are provided in the separate Part in the ISO 24772 series.
+In each case, the behaviour of the language is assumed to be as specified by the language standard cited in the respective Part.
 Clearly, programs could have different vulnerabilities in a non-standard implementation.
-Examples of non-standard implementations include:
+Examples of non-standard implementations include

 — compilers written to implement some specification other than the standard,